flatironinstitute/finufft/README.md

 * meas speed of I_0 for KB kernel eval
 * understand origin of dfftpack (netlib fftpack is real*4)
 * [spreader: make compute_sort_indices sensible for 1d and 2d. not needed]
+* next235even for nf's
+* switched pre/post-amp correction from DFT of kernel to F series (FT) of kernel, more accurate
+* Gauss-Legendre quadrature for direct eval of kernel FT, openmp since cexp slow